Bottom line: God allows the devil to tempt us so we can gain humility, trust and strength.

 Say "No" to yourself.
 A lot of people are afraid of the word "discipline" but the root of the word discipline is the word "disciple."
 When you're self disciplined, you simply decided in the matter of the will to become your own "disciple."
 Once you make that decision, your life's adventures get more interesting.
 You start to see yourself as a stronger person.
 You gain self respect.
 Abraham Hassel said: "Self respect is the fruit of discipline.
 The sense of dignity growths with the ability to say No to oneself."
 Emerson said:"When we say no to temptation, the power of that temptation passes into our will power."
 And William James recommended that "We do at least two things everyday that we don't want to do.
 By doing this, we stay powerfully aware of our own will power."
 (100 Ways to Motivate Yourself)

-***The self-deception of those who drift with the currents of our society is sometimes breath taking.
-I have talked to guys who picture themselves as rebels against traditional morality because they are cohabitating with some poor girl.
+***The self-deception of those who drift with the currents of our society is sometimes breathtaking.
+I've known guys who picture themselves as brave rebels because they are cohabitating.

 From Archives (Year A homilies for First Sunday of Lent):